-In the roofscape of the English Midlands, which is otherwise dominated by tiles and Welsh slates, four areas still display vernacular stone roofs: Swithland slate in and around Leicester; Magnesian limestones to a small extent between Mansfield and Doncaster; Collyweston stone slate near Stamford in Lincolnshire but used over a much wider area, even as far away as New York state, USA; and other Jurassic stones in the Northampton area.
-The products of small quarries and mines, these slates are all random-sized with distinctive features and are formed into roofs with characteristic techniques which are regionally important.
+In the roofscape of the English Midlands which is otherwise dominated by tiles and Welsh slates four areas still display vernacular stone roofs: Swithland slate in and around Leicester; Magnesian limestones to a small extent between Mansfield and Doncaster; Collyweston stone slate near Stamford in Lincolnshire but used over a much wider area, even as far away as New York state and other Jurassic stones in the Northampton area.
+The products of small quarries and mines, they are all random sized with distinctive features and are formed into roofs with characteristic techniques which are regionally important.

 Swithland slate is a true metamorphic slate of Cambrian age (Swithland Formation).
-Fissile beds of limestone were worked in the Magnesian Limestone (Cadeby Formation), the Middle Lias, Northampton Sand and Lincolnshire Limestone Formations, and the Great Oolite Group (see table 1); some were split by natural frost action.
+Fissile beds of limestone were worked in the Magnesian Limestone - Cadeby Formation, the Middle lias, Northampton Sand and Lincolnshire Limestone Formations and in the Great Oolite Group (Table 1).
+Some were split by natural frost action.